Khobragade Multispeciality Hospital

 Although it is a permanent solution, it eliminates the possibility of pregnancy.

-Step 8: Fertility and Pregnancy Considerations
+Fertility and Pregnancy Considerations For Fibroids treatment planning

-Fibroids can affect fertility, depending on their size and location.
+Fibroids treatment planning – Fibroids can affect fertility, depending on their size and location.
 Therefore, treatment planning must consider reproductive goals.

 Important considerations: